-Mark L. Plaumann\ Vincent K. Brooks\\ Michael P. Cross\\\ David L. Houston Stephanie K. Mains Melanie M. Trent

-- Reviews and discusses with management, representatives of internal audit and the Company's independent auditors the integrity of our accounting policies, internal controls, financial statements, accounting and auditing processes and risk management compliance, including cybersecurity risks. - Monitors and oversees our accounting, auditing and financial reporting processes generally, including the qualifications, independence and performance of the independent auditor. - · Monitors our compliance with legal and regulatory requirements. - Establishes procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - Reviews and approves related party transactions. - · Appoints, determines compensation, evaluates and terminates our independent auditors. - · Pre-approves audit and permissible non-audit services to be performed by the independent auditors. - Annually reviews and discusses the Company's year-end reserves with management and Ryder Scott, the Company's independent third party reserve auditor. - Prepares the report required by the SEC for the inclusion in our annual proxy statement. - Reviews and reassesses the adequacy of the audit committee charter on a periodic basis. - Inform our independent auditors of the audit committee's understanding of significant relationships and transactions with related parties and review and discuss with our independent auditors the auditors' evaluation of our identification of, accounting for and disclosure of our relationships and transactions with related parties, including any significant matters arising from the audit regarding our relationships and transactions with related parties. - · Conducts an annual performance evaluation of the committee. - \ Committee Chairperson. - \ General Brooks was appointed to serve on the audit committee effective as of October 1, 2022. - \\\ Mr. Cross has determined to retire and not to stand for re-election at this Annual Meeting, and his term as a director and committee member will expire immediately after this Annual Meeting.
+Members Principal Functions Number of Meetings in 2023 Mark L. Plaumann Vincent K. Brooks David L. Houston Stephanie K. Mains Melanie M. Trent Reviews and discusses with management, the Company's independent auditors and the Company's independent Sarbanes-Oxley compliance and internal audit advisors, regarding the integrity of our accounting policies, internal controls, financial statements, accounting and auditing processes and risk management compliance, including cybersecurity risks.
+Monitors and oversees our accounting, auditing and financial reporting processes generally, including the qualifications, independence and performance of the independent auditor.
+Monitors our compliance with legal and regulatory requirements.
+Establishes procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+Reviews and approves related party transactions.
+Appoints, determines compensation, evaluates and terminates our independent auditors.
+Pre-approves audit and permissible non-audit services to be performed by the independent auditors.
+Annually reviews and discusses the Company's year-end reserves with management and Ryder Scott, the Company's independent third-party reserve auditor.
+Prepares the report required by the SEC for the inclusion in our annual proxy statement.
+Reviews and reassesses the adequacy of the audit committee charter on a periodic basis.
+Inform our independent auditors of the audit committee's understanding of significant relationships and transactions with related parties and review and discuss with our independent auditors the auditors' evaluation of our identification of, accounting for and disclosure of our relationships and transactions with related parties, including any significant matters arising from the audit regarding our relationships and transactions with related parties.
+Four Committee Chairperso Conducts an annual performance evaluation of the committee.